HexaEightTeam/session-js-spa-https/README.md

-# Hexaight Session Libraries for Javascript
+# Hexaight Session For Single Page Apps and Websites using JavaScript

 ## Implement HexaEight Authentication in Javascript using the following steps